adnanmuhtadi/interactive-frontend-development-template/README.md

 ### The Audience

-The purpose of this site is to ...
+The intended audience for this project is individuals ...

 ### User Objectives